 As you can see, attempting to DIY authenticate a Louis Vuitton bag is difficult.
 Unless you are a trained professional or extreme brand aficionado, you are better off paying an authentication service.
 Some of the most trusted authentication services are Fashionphile and The Real Real.
 They have a good reputation for buying and selling authentic luxury handbags.

 Should I Buy a Louis Vuitton Bag?

 Whether or not you should buy a Luis Vuitton bag is entirely up to you.
 If you want a status symbol bag to prove to everyone who sees you that you’ve “made it” go ahead and buy one.
 You should also buy it if that same bag brings you incredible joy even if it sits in your closet month after month or if no one ever saw you with it.
 If you are looking for an incredibly well-made bag that will stand the test of time regardless of trendiness your money is probably better spent elsewhere.

 Where Can I Buy an Authenticated Louis Vuitton Bag?

-If you absolutely must have a new-to-you Louis Vuitton handbag, Fashionphile is an easily accessible option.
+If you absolutely must have a new-to-you Louis Vuitton handbag Fashionphile and The Real Real are easily accessible options.
 They have a rigorous authentication process and a 100% authenticity guarantee or your money back.